-- 4.3 Services will be jointly commissioned / funded from Adult Services, Children's Services and Education to provide more economical and efficient provision that is more effective at meeting the outcomes of vulnerable children and adults within the borough. - 4.4 The actual capital cost of the development is estimated to be £455,000.
-The revenue for running the building will form part of the existing Active Tameside management fee financed within the Population Health revenue budget.
-It is envisaged that the range of services delivered would generate surplus income to finance the additional utility costs of the proposed development.
-The estimated capital investment is allocated as follows within table 1 :
+- 4.3 Services will be jointly commissioned / funded from Adult Services, Children's Services and Education to provide more economical and efficient provision that is more effective at meeting the outcomes of vulnerable children and adults within the borough. - 4.4 The actual capital cost of the development is in the region of £455.000 and revenue will be based on invest to save initiatives / investment from different service areas and cost avoidance in terms of ensuring that there is adequate capacity to efficiently meet increasing demand now and in the future.
+The revenue for running the building will form part of the existing management fee.
+The range of services would generate a surplus income to offset additional utility costs.
+Boiler and heating for example would take the same terms as the current arrangements and would be included in the asset management plan.
+Current capital investment is allocated as follows: